 How long are house comps good for?

-Typically, you can expect comps used in an appraisal report to remain valid for anywhere between 60-180 days.
+Typically, you can expect comps used in an appraisal report to remain valid for between 60-180 days.
 If the housing market shifts drastically within that time, then a new appraisal using new market data “comps” is required.

 What happens if no comps for appraisal?